Chapter 6

 “So what about you?
 Do Koreans have anything like this?”

 “In a way.
-There’s Chuseok—a sort of Korean Thanksgiving.
+It’s called Chuseok—a sort of Korean Thanksgiving.
 Happens in the fall, based on the moon.
 When I was a kid, we’d go to my grandparents’ place in Chicago and make these rice cakes called songpyeon.
 They’re shaped like little moons, stuffed with sesame or beans.
 Everyone would dress up and we’d go to the cemetery to pay our respects to our ancestors.
 It’s a big family holiday, but . . . heavier, you know?
 More about duty.”

 Matthew turned his head, eyes glinting in the dark.
 “Rice cakes, huh?
 They any good?”